JoeyJaySWE/Custom-Battle-Royal/README.md

 If you don't like the chracter, you can always preview another or create a new one.

 ### Creating new Fighter
 First thing you'll need is a good name for you fighter.
-So satrt off by typing one down.
+So start off by typing one down.
 Once that is done, you get 4 different actions to add.
 Start by typing the name you want to give your first action and press enter.
 (Repeat this for the following 3 actions).